rianoc/MQTT_blog/README.md

 * At least once (1)
 * Exactly once (2)

 To be a lightweight system MQTT will default to QoS 0, a fire and forget approach to sending messages.
 This may be suitable for temperature updates in our system as one missed update will not cause any issues.
 However for our configuration of sensors we do want to ensure this information arrives.
 In this case we choose QoS 1.
-QoS 2 has more overheard than 1 and here is of no benefit as there is no drawback to configuring a sensor twice.
+QoS 2 has more overhead than 1 and here is of no benefit as there is no drawback to configuring a sensor twice.

 ## Retained messages